M5ez/M5ez/README.md

 # `M5ez` The easy way to program on the M5Stack

->*M5ez (pronounced "M5 easy") is complete interface builder library for the M5Stack ESP32 system.
+>*M5ez (pronounced "M5 easy") is a complete interface builder library for the M5Stack ESP32 system.
 It allows even novice programmers to create good looking interfaces.
 It comes with menus as text or as images, message boxes, very flexible button setup (including different length presses and multi-button functions), 3-button text input (you have to see it to believe it) and built-in Wifi support.
 Now you can concentrate on what your program does, and let M5ez worry about everything else.*

 *written by Rop Gonggrijp*